 A census year!
 During this financial year, the Minister of Finance (formerly, the Ministry of Finance and Economic Development), in terms of the Census Act of 1904, declared a national Population and Housing Census to be carried out in March 2022.
 This decision followed the postponement of the Census from August 2021 because of the impact of the COVID-19 pandemic.
-Statistics Botswana entered the 2021/2022 financial year amid the Covid-19 pandemic but has subsided as compared to the previous year.
+Statistics Botswana entered the 2021/2022 financial year amid the COVID-19 pandemic which has since subsided as compared to the previous year.
 Botswana, like many other countries, had decided to continue business operations under the new realities of COVID-19.